 For most of the OS adaptation API, the abstraction functions are converted to direct SYS/BIOS calls through the use of #define macros.
 However, there are some additions and refinements made at the OS layer that tend to vary slightly from one SYS/BIOS based system to the next.
 For these refinements, external OS abstraction functions are required.
 This allows the system programmer to adapt the OS layer to meet the particular system requirements of their SYS/BIOS based environment.

 This section covers the OS functions that may need to be adjusted.
 The OS source code referenced in this section is found in the SRC\OS directory.
-Printing functions have been separated into a different directory and library; this way, if you need to use the bigger size, more feature rich, printing APIs provided with the standard RTS library, you can easily replace the slim APIs in MiniPrintf with the RTS API.

 5.1.2 Source Files